msasif2000/msasif2000/readme.md

 ### 🌱 Currently Learning

 I believe in continuous learning and always strive to stay updated with the latest trends.
-Currently, I'm exploring Next js and Redux.
+Currently, I'm exploring TypeScript.
 </div>